 Tip: Only buy 100% natural almond butter and avoid brands that add in sugar and other oils.

 7. Change How You Wake

 Despite having done all of the above, I still found I sometimes woke up feeling terrible.
-I didn’t realize there were different phases of sleep and my alarm often woke me when my body was naturally furtherest from being awake.
+I didn’t realize there were different phases of sleep and my alarm often woke me when my body was still in a deeper stage of sleep.

 I discovered an app called Sleep Cycle and it has changed how I feel when I wake up.

 Sleep Cycle is an alarm clock that analyzes your sleep patterns and wakes you when you are in the lightest sleep phase.
 Since you move differently in bed during the different phases, Sleep Cycle uses the accelerometer in your iPhone to monitor your movement to determine which sleep phase you are in.

 Tip: Just costing around $1 (depending where you live), Sleep Cycle’s effectiveness speaks for itself as it is one of the top paid for apps around the world.

 8. Supplements For Sleep